 How do you choose between similar-looking ETFs?

 ETFs allow investors to gain exposure to a wide range of assets.
-With some 600 available in Canada, and over 2,000 available in the U.S., it’s possible to construct an ETF portfolio to suit just about any investor’s goals, time horizon, risk tolerance and asset allocation strategy.
+With hundreds available in Canada, and over 2,000 available in the U.S., it’s possible to construct an ETF portfolio to suit just about any investor’s goals, time horizon, risk tolerance and asset allocation strategy.

 When it comes to choosing particular ETFs to suit your portfolio, you’ll find many similar options.